TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 Battery Life

-TickTalk 4 (1000 mAh): About 2 full days of moderate use including calls, some music, and regular location tracking.
-Turning off music and limiting video calls stretched it to 3 days.
+TickTalk 4 (1000 mAh): The larger battery gives it more margin when calls, music, and regular location tracking are active.
+Turning off music and limiting video calls helps preserve the published standby rating.

 TickTalk’s larger battery gives it a slight edge, but Xplora’s configurable GPS intervals let you trade battery for precision.